hieuthi/joplin-plugin-metis/README.md

 - Todo Item Actions:
   - Toggle checkbox to change the completion status of a task
   - Change priority directly with rendered html
-  - Edit button to select source text
+  - Select button to select source text
 - Sorting: syntax `sort:<field>:<order>` with `<order>` take value `asc` or `desc` and can be omitted to fallback to a default value.
 Current version supports these `<field>`: `status`, `priority`, `creationDate`, `completionDate`, and `default`.
 The `sort:default` is a magic keyword that will be turned into `sort:priority:desc sort:status:asc`.
 - Filtering: syntax `filter:<field>:<value1>,<value2>`.
 Current supported `<field>` are: `status` (`x` or `o`), `priority` (`A`, `B`,..., `~`), `project`, and `context`.
 In case of `project` and `context` you can omit `+` and `@` from your keywords.
 - You can add multiple sorting and filtering queries to narrow down your list.